European lawmakers won’t be back in Strasbourg this month

 But French President Emmanuel Macron is a strong supporter of the Strasbourg sessions and recently said that the EU is “screwed" if the European Parliament stops meeting in Strasbourg.
 Macron also wrote to Sassoli asking him for a return of the plenary sessions to the Alsace city as soon as October.

-But the health situation in France has since further deteriorated in France, prompting Macron to announce a night-time curfew in Paris and eight other cities to try to slow the spread of the virus.
+But the health situation in France has since further deteriorated, prompting Macron to announce a night-time curfew in Paris and eight other cities to try to slow the spread of the virus.

 “Strasbourg remains the home of (the European Parliament) and we will do everything we can to return," Sassoli said.